 These parks with redwoods near Monterey are a great way to get a close up look at our mighty Coastal Redwood trees.
-All five parks are less than two miles away from Monterey by car.
+All five parks are less than two hours away from Monterey by car.

 Coastal Redwoods are some of the tallest trees in the world.
 They can grow to be up to 367 feet tall, which is about as high as a 35-story building.